loureirorg/mwsx/README.md

-# mwsX - write in a language, run in all
+# mwsX - write in one language, run in all

 ## What is?